shubhamd99/full_android/README.md

 ## remember
 Composable functions can use the remember API to store an object in memory.
 A value computed by remember is stored in the Composition during initial composition, and the stored value is returned during recomposition. remember can be used to store both mutable and immutable objects.

+## rememberSaveable

+Use rememberSaveable to restore your UI state after an activity or process is recreated. rememberSaveable retains state across recompositions.
+In addition, rememberSaveable also retains state across activity and process recreation.
+Example - Persist state on screen rotation.

+## rememberSystemUiController
+System UI Controller provides easy-to-use utilities for updating the System UI bar colors within Jetpack Compose.
+To control the system UI in your composables, you need to get a SystemUiController instance.
+The library provides the rememberSystemUiController() function which returns an instance for the current system (currently only Android).

 ## State Hoisting
 You should hoist UI state to the lowest common ancestor between all the composables that read and write it.
 You should keep state closest to where it is consumed.
 From the state owner, expose to consumers immutable state and events to modify the state.
 The lowest common ancestor can also be outside of the Composition.
 For example, when hoisting state in a ViewModel because business logic is involved.